This is the Harris Radio Section of

 Problem: No PA Drive.

 Cure: from Ron Huckaby, of Butte, Montana.
-He worked on this obscure problem, and it turned out to the the 8-fold coax from the IPA power divider to the PA input.
+He worked on this obscure problem, and it turned out to the 8-fold coax from the IPA power divider to the PA input.
 Cable tests 100% good, but will not drive the PA.
 New cable, testing equally as good, solved the problem.
-The solution came from one of the old SX-1 design engineers, I am told, who knew of this quirk.
+The solution came from one of the old SX-1 design engineers who knew of this quirk.

 Problem: Main AC contactor chatters, tx will not engage, erratic symptoms, display readings.
 Symptoms may disappear when top Controller board is disconnecting by removing top blue connector.

 Cure: Replace the MSW-5101 U12 chip.
 Socket this chip.
 Intermittent thin PC board solder traces and connections have also been known to cause erratic, intermittent operation.
 Especially check the solder jumpers E-1 to E-4.
 Also check battery for proper storage voltage.
-Ensure charging resistor has been soldered to pad when tx was installed.
+If batteries are low tx will turn on to lowest power setting on whatever power was selected.
+Ensure battery charging resistor has been soldered to pad when tx was installed.

 Problem: TX will not turn on.

 Cure: Check auxiliary L4/T4 contacts on K1 and K2 AC contactors.
-Gnd switch logic may be affected by oxidized contacts providing false information to controller.
+Ground switch logic may be affected by oxidized contacts providing false information to controller.

 Problem: Out of band emissions.
 Erratic problems with RF Oscillator.

-Cure: CR1 on RF OScillator board can oscillate around 3 kc.
+Cure: CR1 on RF Oscillator board can oscillate around 3 kc.
 Newer SX tx's have a 5 watt CR1.
-Be sure drive pot on RF Osc high enough so that square wave becomes less like a sine wave.
+Be sure drive pot on RF Oscillator board is high enough so that square wave becomes less like a sine wave.
 Freq can double causing major drive problems if drive is too low.

 Problem: PDM amplifiers fail.